Robert Cohen joined the Jewish Community Relations Council after

 ALYSSA McMILLAN, Administrative Assistant

 Alyssa McMillan joined the JCRC staff in September 2010.
-She is a senior at Oakland University studying journalism and Judaic Studies and will graduate in December 2012.
+She is a graduate of Oakland University with a Bachelor of Arts in Journalism and a Minor in Judaic Studies.
+She is currently working towards her Masters in Social Work at Wayne State University.
 Alyssa is responsible for a variety of staff support assistance and is often the first person people meet when visiting the JCRC office.
 She has a long list of volunteering experience, including AmeriCorps member serving at the South Oakland Shelter as a housing supportive specialist and case manager liaison, and board member, Peer Network Engagement Intern and Grinspoon Israel Advocacy Intern for Hillel of Metro Detroit.
-She has a passion for community service, civil rights, music and art, and plans to attend graduate school with master’s in clinical social work.
+She has a passion for community service, civil rights, music and art.

 To contact Alyssa, email: firstname.lastname@example.org or call (248) 642-5393.